RahulOragu/EV-Battery-Packet-Cooling-Duct-CFD-simulation-/README.md

 •	Meshing: ANSYS Meshing (Patch Independent Algorithm).
 •	CFD Solver: ANSYS Fluent 2025 R2 (First Order Upwind for Stability).

-🚀 How to Run the Simulation
+🚀 How to Run the Simulation **( Download the RAR file in the main branch and extract to access Ansys files)** Prerequisites
-Prerequisites
 •	ANSYS Workbench 2024/2025
 •	Autodesk Fusion 360